ice4prince/Cmai/README.md

   --min_size_background_antigen MIN_SIZE_BACKGROUND_ANTIGEN
                         the initial sample size ratio of background Antigens.
 The default is 0.01 --max_size_background_antigen MAX_SIZE_BACKGROUND_ANTIGEN
-                        the maximum size ratio for subsample of background antigens, which should no more than 100.
+                        the maximum size ratio for subsample of background antigens, which should be no more than 100.
-                        The deafult is 0.1 --export_background   Only export the score dict for background BCRs of quantity of the max_size_background_bcr number, default is False.
+                        The deafult is 0.1 --export_background   Only export the score dictionary for the background BCRs/Antigens.
+The number of BCRs/Antigens is the maximum size defined by max_size_background_bcr/antigen
+                        Default is False.
-  --add_rank            Only add ranks from background BCR scores to no_ranked results, default is False.
+  --add_rank            Only add ranks from background BCR scores to no_ranked results.
+Default is False.
   --background_score BACKGROUND_SCORE
                         the pkl file of the score dictionary of background BCRs --e_values E_VALUES   E-value cutoff for inclusion in result alignment.
 Default is '1e-30 1e-10 1e-6 1e-3'